 [Life Interval of Interest, in days]: The number of days under consideration for a specific analysis.
 This can either encompass the entire lifespan of an organism or a designated period of interest, such as a specific life-phase.
 This interval is set based on the study’s scope or the data’s availability.

-[Hours in Pain within Days with the Condition]: The average number of hours per day an organism experiences pain when the condition is active.
+[Hours in Pain (or Pleasure) within Days with the Consequences]: The average number of hours per day an organism experiences pain when the Biological Consequences is active.
 This measure accounts for the variability in the duration of pain across different days.